IkeVoodoo/LSSMP/README.md

 # NOTE

   - You are not allowed to redistribute this plugin on any third-party, however you are fully free to modify this project and if you feel like you made a good addition send over a Pull Request.
+However you are still not allowed to redistribute any edited version unless you get specific permission.

 Download on [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/lifesteal-smp-plugin) - Unmaintained, will no longer receive updates.